RichardMoot/GrailLight/README.md

 # User interface to the part-of-speech/supertagger

-Use the file `Supertag.tcl` for a TclTk user interface to the part-of-speech tagger and supertagger.
-You can select either the Keras LSTM taggers and models from [DeepGrail](https://richardmoot.github.io/DeepGrail/) (recommended, set the `keras_tagger_prefix` and `keras_model_prefix` in `Supertag.tcl` to the executables and models respectively) or the [Clark and Curran taggers](https://www.aclweb.org/anthology/J07-4004.pdf) with the corresponding [French models](https://github.com/RichardMoot/models) (set the `cnc_tagger_prefix` and `model_prefix` variables in `Supertag.tcl` to the executables and models respectively).
+Use the file `DeepGrail.tcl` for a TclTk user interface to the part-of-speech tagger and supertagger.
+You can select either the [DeepGrail](https://www.ins2i.cnrs.fr/fr/deepgrail) Transformer supertagger (strongly recommended) or the older Keras LSTM taggers and models from [DeepGrail](https://richardmoot.github.io/DeepGrail2021/).
+Be sure to set the `deepgrail_prefix` variable in the file to the path containing the `predict.py` script from DeepGrail.

 You can then simply run `Supertag.tcl` and type an input sentence into the entry field.
 The result of the supertagger looks as shown in the figure below.